aktov/inTuneVisualizer/final.md

 # Team Members
 Alex Tov: I focused on creating and designing the front end for this app.
 I wanted the app to look clean, simple, and with relatively easy going colors.
 I coded the css pages we used for the overall design of the app, but not the stylings required for our visualizations.
 I also helped to create markdown files, test our application, and did a lot of the earlier work on our first prototypes, before we moved into firebase and the last.fm API.

 Brandon Nguyen: I focused on looking for bugs/issues in functionality and design.
 I did some work on the design of the app, but it was mostly minor details and not the overall look.
 I also helped to program a couple of the backend functions of the site.
-Additionally, I helped to create the markdown files, did a lot of testing, and tried to manage the project as best as I could by updating the group on the status of our project, and what still needed to be done.
+Additionally, I created most of the markdown files, did a lot of testing, and tried to manage the project as best as I could by updating the group on the status of our project, and what still needed to be done.

 Jason Trieu: I programmed, most of the backend functionality of our site.
 That includes all the firebase interactions and the API interactions.
 I also coded the visualization functions.
 I focused on the backend while the rest of my team developed the frontend, linked frontend areas to backend functions, and managed the rest of the project.